aisthesis/mongo-ssl/README.md

     $ openssl genrsa -out server.key 2048
     $ openssl req -key server.key -new -out server.req

 You will again be prompted to enter your information.
+Be sure to enter a `Common Name` (such as `server.com`) that will distinguish server from client.
 The files `server.key` and `server.req`, together with your certificate authority and a file `file.srl`, which can be any 2-digit number, are now used to generate the `server.pem` file, which the server